1. Overview - Click here for general info

 5. Helpful Hints

-* Japanese night life is more active than here.
+* Japanese night life is very active.
 Many people stay out late frequenting restaurants and bars.
-Bars can be expensive.
+Some bars can be expensive.
 There are many unique and interesting eating and drinking places at reasonable cost, drinks from 500 yen to 1,000 yen.
 Beer available everywhere even movie theaters.
 It's fun to experience average night life of Japanese.

-* Vending machines provide hot or cold coffee for about 100 yen a can.....delicious!
+* Vending machines (everywhere) provide hot or cold coffee for about 100-150 yen, delicious!
 Starbucks is everywhere too.

 * Simple meals can be purchased for around 500 to 1,000 yen.
-If you get homesick Western food is available everywhere.....hamburgers to pizzas.
+If you get homesick Western food is available everywhere.....hamburgers, KFC to pizzas.

 * Some meals will be taken in the traditional Japanese manner on a tatami floor with low tables.
 We will experience simple to elegant meals.
-Vegetarians can enjoy Japanese cuisine.
+Vegetarians will enjoy Japanese cuisine.

 * Be prepared to walk a lot.
 Bring good comfortable shoes.